Graduation Gifts for Every Kind of 2016 Graduate

 For the grad who doesn't have much:

-Whether you're buying for a kid fresh out of high school with few possessions to his name or a college senior who's spent four years growing dependent on his building's housekeeping staff, his school's athletics center, his roommate's pots & pans, and his ex-girlfriend's DVD library, often the best gift for a new grad is a practical piece of equipment for independent living - like a Dirt Devil, gym membership, basic cookware set, or Netflix subscription.
+Whether you're buying for a kid fresh out of high school with few possessions to his name or a college senior who's spent four years growing dependent on his building's housekeeping staff, his school's athletics center, his roommate's pots and pans, and his ex-girlfriend's DVD library, often the best gift for a new grad is a practical piece of equipment for independent living, like, for example:

 For the grad who has everything:

 Online party supply and general knickknack superstore Oriental Trading Company has everything you need to throw a million-dollar graduation party on a budget, from mortarboard invitations to customized banners to themed shot glasses.
-For a lasting keepsake of the moment, pick up an engraved pen set or photo album at Personalization Mall, where graduation gifts are 30% off through 5/5.
+For a lasting keepsake of the moment, try something like:

 For the grad who's headed back to school: